lord-haffi/SudokuSolver/README.md

 # SudokuSolver
 This little snippet solves Sudokus with various strategies but without Brute Force.
 To use it just store the Sudoku as plain text as shown below and pass the file path to the program.
+The result will be outputted to console.
 ```
  926 74 5
 5 8  42